Opentrons/opentrons/api/docs/v2/robot_position.rst

 	3. Running Labware Position Check.
 	4. Adding the offsets to your protocol.

-To prepare code written for Jupyter notebook so it can be run in the app, you need to include a metadata block and a ``run()`` function.
+To prepare code written for Jupyter notebook and run it in the app, you need to specify an API level (see the :ref:`tutorial`) and put your commands in a ``run()`` function.
 To enable the Labware Position Check, you need to add a :py:meth:`.pick_up_tip` action for each pipette the protocol uses.
-For example, let's say you have a protocol that uses a Flex pipette, a tip rack, a 15 mL reservoir, and a 96-well plate.
+For example, say you have a protocol that uses a Flex pipette, a tip rack, a 15 mL reservoir, and a 96-well plate.
 After importing this protocol to the Opentrons App, run Labware Position Check to get the x, y, and z offsets for the tip rack and labware.
 When complete, you can click **Get Labware Offset Data** to view automatically generated code that uses :py:meth:`.set_offset` to apply the offsets to each piece of labware.

 .. code-block:: python